How we approach the Work

 Abby Smith

 After graduating from Seattle Pacific University, Abby returned to Bellingham to pursue her passion for trouble makers.
-She leads a team of 6 staff and 100+ volunteers to care for children in their most vulnerable days at Skookum House, and to give foster parents some well-deserved time off in the Skookum Mentors and Foster Family Night Out programs.
+She leads a team of 6 staff and 100+ volunteers to care for children in their most vulnerable days at the Landing, care for and celebrate reunified families, and license and support foster families.

 When she's not wrangling children and volunteers, you can find her searching for cheap international flights, hidden waterfalls, and her car keys.